Lieutenant Colonel William McKenzie, MC, OBE - letters - 1915 - Part 4

 made several songs.
 Here is

-the words of one verses :-
+the words of one verse :-

 We are longing most intensely now to go,

-We are as King for no favour
+We are asking for no favour

-That we've learned the way to shoot
+that we've learned the way to shoot

 and lay them low.